algorithm-helper/algorithm-helper/content/categories/algorithms/graphs/dijkstras-algorithm.md

 # Dijkstra's Algorithm

-Dijkstra's algorithm is an algorithm used to find the shortest paths in a graph, in the conext of graphs with non-negative edge weights.
+Dijkstra's algorithm is an algorithm used to find the shortest paths in a graph, in the context of graphs with non-negative edge weights.
 We will be considering the single source shortest paths, recall that we will be building up the shortest paths tree from a starting vertex `u` to all other vertices in the graph.